zduguid/auv-planning-utils/README.md

 # Slocum Glider Path Planner
 The Slocum Glider is an autonomous underwater vehicle (AUV) that is specialized for long range research scenarios.
-To optimize the performance of the Slocum Glider, it is necessary to consider energy-optimal routes.
-By following energy optimal routes, the achievable range of the glider is increased, and thus there is the potential to reap greater science reward for the mission.
-To generate energy optimal routes, an Markov Decision Process (MDP) framework is used which takes advantage of dynamic programming methods and Monte Carlo Tree Search (MCTS).
+To optimize the performance of the Slocum Glider and reap greater science reward for a given mission, it is necessary to consider energy-optimal routes.
+To compute these energy optimal routes, an Markov Decision Process (MDP) framework is used which takes advantage of dynamic programming methods and Monte Carlo Tree Search (MCTS) and information regarding the ocean currents.
+In this repository, a script for accessing and visualizing ocean currents is presented and a function that computes the optimal energy expenditure for a given transition of the MDP is discussed.
+Also, a method for decomposing irregular polygons into smaller convex pieces, known as Approximate Convex Decomposition (ACD), is proposed.

 ## Table of Contents